skyslide22/blendermania-addon/README.md

 - - \_ignore\_whatever  (mesh will be completely ignored during the import process.)
 - - whatever_Lod0 (optional, highpoly version, visible when near)
 - - whatever_Lod1 (optional, lowpoly  version, visible when far away)
-- choose the waypoint type for your collection by rightclick, color:
+- change the waypoint of your collection in the "Object Manipulation" panel
-- - blue:   checkpoint
-- - red:    finish
-- - green:  start
-- - yellow: multilap (startfinish)

 ## Export & Convert
 - you can choose between export and export & convert